krishom/gif.js/README.md

 Works in browsers supporting: [Web Workers](http://www.w3.org/TR/workers/), [File API](http://www.w3.org/TR/FileAPI/) and [Typed Arrays](https://www.khronos.org/registry/typedarray/specs/latest/)

 ## Usage

 Include `gif.js` found in `dist/` in your page.
-Also make sure to have `gif.worker.js` in the same location.
+This fork does *not* require you to have `gif.worker.js` in the same location since it includes the worker source in `dist/gif.js`.

 ```javascript
 var gif = new GIF({